 - Survey Monkey: If you want to set up your survey and customize elements, Survey Monkey is a very popular tool.
 It is integrated with MailChimp, which means it’s easier to send out.
 The free version is quite limited though!

-Online surveys are convenient, so we highly recommend you explore this method of conducting your survey!
+Online surveys are convenient, so we highly recommend you explore this method before others.

 Analyzing the responses is an essential step of conducting a survey!
 Your survey will help you implement any necessary next steps, if your survey had an objective.

-On the other hand, a survey is only an indicator of the “temperature” of your community.
+Before reevaluating your entire strategy based on the results, remember that a survey is only an indicator of the "temperature" of your community.
 The results of a survey are not always usable, especially if your sample is too small, so don’t feel the need to begin any action if only 1% of your survey respondents say they want an open bar at the next nonprofit event!

 By following these tips, you have all the ingredients of a quality survey!